KK Vojvodina

 Košarkaški klub Vojvodina (Кошаркашки клуб Војводина, Vojvodina Basketball Club), commonly referred to as KK Vojvodina or simply Vojvodina, is a professional basketball club based in Novi Sad, Serbia, and the major part of the Vojvodina multi-sport club.
 The club competes in the top-tier Basketball League of Serbia.

 History

 During the 2000s and early 2010s, the club was also known as Old Vojvodina to be distinguished from the dissolved and much better known town rivals Vojvodina Srbijagas.
 At that time, the club functioned as Vojvodina Srbijagas's reserve team.
 After their dissolving in 2016, Vojvodina received many their players and got promoted to the Basketball League of Serbia for the 2017–18 BLS season.

 On 6 June 2022, the club elected Željko Rebrača as their new club's president.

+Cooperation with Dubai Basketball

+On September 2, 2026 Vojvodina and Dubai Basketball have signed a Memorandum of Understanding (MoU), laying the foundations for future cooperation between the two clubs and establishing shared priorities for their continued development.

+The Memorandum was signed by the presidents of KK Vojvodina and Dubai Basketball.
+It expresses the shared intention of the two clubs to establish and develop cooperation, with a focus on improving the conditions for the development of the first team and youth categories, as well as delivering joint promotional and socially responsible initiatives.

 Sponsorship naming

 The club has had several denominations through the years due to its sponsorship: